3-6-9-0d/botnet/README.md

 - Downloading and launching a miner (XMRig)
 - Adding persistence to Windows startup
 - System resource monitoring using built-in tools
-- Controlling miner CPU usage (e.g., limit to 60%)
+- Controlling miner CPU usage (to be added soon)
 - A basic socket-based bot/client structure

 ---